Last updated on September 9th, 2022

 - Fasting blood glucose tests

-- Random blood glucose level tests
+- Random blood glucose level tests ( you can test it yourself at your home using a glucometer)

 - Oral glucose tolerance test for blood sugar levels